 WooCommerce Quick View Pro is another WordPress plugin that is compatible with WooCommerce product variations.
 Unlike WooCommerce Product Table, it doesn't change the layout of the shop page or replace it.
 It simply adds quick view buttons to your existing WooCommerce shop page.
 Customers can use them to view more information in a lightbox popup, select variations, and add to the cart.

-The best thing quick view is that technically, shoppers are still selecting variations on the main WooCommerce shop page.
+The best thing about Quick view is that technically shoppers are still selecting variations on the main WooCommerce shop page.
 As soon as they click Add to Cart button, their selected variations are added to the cart and the quick view lightbox closes - bringing them back to the shop page.
 They remain on the same part of the page as they were when they clicked the quick view button, so they don't get lost.
 This is a big improvement on select variations on an individual page for each product, as there's no chance that shoppers will get lost or distracted.

-Method 3 is great for online stores that need an easy way to display product variations in a grid-style layout.
+Method 3 is great for online stores that need an easy way to display product variations in a grid-style layout:

-The plugin lets you add a quantity box for each variation along with the regular price or sale price for each variation.
+This plugin also lets you add a quantity box for each variation along with the regular price or sale price for each variation.
 This way, customers can choose how much of each variation they'd like to purchase and add all of the items to their cart in one click and proceed to the checkout page.
 The key benefit here is that customers don't have to select each variation individually.